Stephen Givnan

 Emilie Taylor is a Ceramic Artist working from her studio in Sheffield.
 Her large scale ceramics use heritage craft processes, particularly traditional slipware, to interpret and represent post-industrial landscapes.
 Emilie is interested in the pot as container and metaphor for how we seek to contain different communities within society.
 Beyond the studio she works with the communities represented in her work, and through interdisciplinary projects hopes to apply the alchemical quality of ceramics in a socially engaged context.

 Emilie has completed residencies in the UK and abroad, and has exhibited at Yorkshire Sculpture Park, Ruthin Craft Centre, Gallery Oldham and the Arts & Crafts House Blackwell.
 Her work forms part of public and private collections.
-She is also a hcpc registered Art psychotherapist.
+She is also a HCPC registered Art psychotherapist.

 Naomi Whitehead